365tips.be

 What is Azure AD Security Defaults

 Azure AD Security Defaults is a security feature in Azure Active Directory (Azure AD) that automatically enables recommended security settings for new tenants in Azure AD.
-These settings are designed to improve the security of the tenant and to protect users from known security threats.
+These settings are designed to tenant increase security and to protect users from known security threats.

-• Mandatory password policy: A policy that requires passwords to be complex, unique, and regularly changed.
+• Mandatory password policy: a policy that requires passwords to be complex, unique and changed regularly.

-• Brute force attack protection: A security measure that causes a temporary block to be placed on the account after a certain number of failed login attempts.
+• Protection against brute force attacks: a security measure that causes a temporary block to be placed on the account after a certain number of failed login attempts.

-Azure AD Security Defaults is enabled by default for new tenants and can't be disabled.
-As an administrator, if you want to adjust the settings or enable additional security features, you can use the security features in Azure AD manage.
+Azure AD Security Defaults is enabled by default for new tenants and cannot be disabled.
+As an administrator, if you want to adjust settings or enable additional security features, you can manage security features in Azure AD .

-In this article, you can read at the bottom how to Azure AD Security Can enable defaults.
+In this article, you can read how to enable Azure AD Security Defaults at the bottom.

-Users have 14 days to sign up for Multi-Factor Authentication using the Microsoft Authenticator app.
+Users have 14 days to register for Multi-Factor Authentication using the Microsoft Authenticator app.

-After these 14 days , the user should only sign in with MFA after the registration registration is complete.
+After these 14 days, the user must log in with MFA only after registration is complete.

-After the above registration with Multi-Factor Authentication is complete, the next 9 Azure AD administrators will need to perform additional authentication each time they sign in. (default behavior)
+After the above registration with Multi-Factor Authentication is complete , the following 9 Azure AD administrators will need to perform additional authentication every time they log in. (default behavior)

 • SharePoint-administrator